rpepato/dfaprocessor/README.md

 A Ruby library for processing of deterministc finit automatons (DFAs)

-DFAProcessor does the job of analyze a chain of symbols against a DFA and answer if the chain is accepted or rejecte by the automaton.
-To use this function, you should provide:
+DFAProcessor does the job of analyze a chain of symbols against a [DFA](http://en.wikipedia.org/wiki/Deterministic_finite_automaton) and answer if the chain is accepted or rejected by the automaton.
+To use this library, you should provide:
   * a set of states (containing one initial state and at least one final state)
   * a set of transition functions (to determine the next state considering the current symbol in the chain)
-  * a chain to be validated
+  * a symbol chain (a string) to be validated

 Sample Usage
 ------------